 4.7.3 Surface Mount, BGA Pad Repair, Film Adhesive Method

-This method is used to replace damaged BGA pads with new dry film, adhesive backed pads.
-The new pads are bonded to the circuit board surface using a specially designed Bonding System or Bonding Station.
+This method is used to replace damaged BGA pads with new dry film, adhesive-backed pads.
+The new pads are bonded to the circuit board surface using a specially designed Bonding Iron.

-This method uses replacement BGA pads.
+Note: This method uses replacement BGA pads.
 The new pads are fabricated from copper foil.
 They are available in a variety of sizes and shapes and are generally supplied solder plated.
-If a special size or shape is needed they can be custom fabricated.
+If a special size or shape is needed, they can be custom fabricated.

 Minimum Skill Level - Advanced

 Recommended for technicians with soldering and component rework skills and exposure to most repair/rework procedures, but lacking extensive experience.

 Conformance Level - High

 This procedure most closely duplicates the physical characteristics of the original, and most probably complies with all the functional, environmental and serviceability factors.